Probing Dark Matter's Gravitational Effects Locally with TianQin: Introduction

 \section{Introduction}

-Dark matter, an intriguing concept in cosmology and astronomy, carries immense significance.
+Dark matter, a concept of immense significance in cosmology and astronomy, is a fascinating topic.
 This hypothetical substance plays a critical role in our understanding of the universe~\cite{Bertone:2016nfn}.
 Furthermore, it is widely recognized that dark matter cannot be composed of ordinary particles found within the framework of the standard model~\cite{Bertone:2004pz}.
 Consequently, the pursuit of dark matter detection holds paramount importance across various scientific disciplines~\cite{Mayet:2016zxu}.

 The existence of dark matter has been inferred from its gravitational effects observed in astronomical observations~\cite{DAmico:2009tep}.
 Measurements of the \ac{CMB} have provided valuable insights into the density of dark matter in the Universe, yielding a value of $2\times10^{-25}{\rm\,\,kg\,\,m^{-3}}$~\cite{Planck:2018vyg}.
 Further examinations of the vertical kinematics of disc stars and the rotation curve of the Galaxy have led to an estimation of the current density of \ac{LDM} in the Galaxy, denoted as $\rho_{\rm DM}=5\times10^{-22}{\rm \,\,kg\,\,m^{-3}}$~\cite{deSalas:2020hbh}.
 Regarding our solar system, utilizing the EPM2011 planetary ephemeris and position observations from planets and spacecrafts, an upper limit for the density of \ac{LDM} has been established at $1\times10^{-14}{\rm \,\,kg\,\,m^{-3}}$~\cite{2013AstL...39..141P,2013MNRAS.432.3431P}.
 Additional constraints on this value have been obtained through extensive tracking and modeling of the trajectory of the asteroid (101955) Bennu from the OSIRIS-REx mission, yielding a refined estimate of $3\times10^{-15}{\rm \,\,kg\,\,m^{-3}}$~\cite{Tsai:2022jnv}.
-In addition, \ac{GW} detectors including \ac{LISA} and \ac{PTA} promise to provide another approach to constrain the density of \ac{LDM}~\cite{Cerdonio:2008un,Kim:2023kyy}.
+In addition, \ac{GW} detectors including \ac{LISA}, Taiji, and \ac{PTA} promise to provide another approach to constrain the density of \ac{LDM}~\cite{Cerdonio:2008un,Porayko:2018sfa,PPTA:2022eul,NANOGrav:2023hvm,EPTA:2023xxk,EuropeanPulsarTimingArray:2023egv,Yao:2024fie,Yu:2024enm}.

 While significant findings have been made, it is crucial to acknowledge that particle physics experiments conducted near the Earth have not yet yielded direct evidence of dark matter particles~\cite{Liu:2017drf,Hochberg:2022apz}.
 However, the presence of dark matter particles in the vicinity of the Earth can lead to variations in the gravitational effects at different radii within Earth's dark matter halo.
 These variations can serve as potential indications of the existence of \ac{LDM}.
 Consequently, alongside particle experiments, exploring the gravitational effects becomes essential in the quest to detect \ac{LDM} around the Earth.